abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • July 2012

-The Buddha spoke about the different postures for meditation—walking, sitting, standing and lying down—basically every position of the body.
+The Buddha spoke about the different postures for meditation—walking, sitting, standing, and lying down—basically every position of the body.
 He also spoke about the “foundations of mindfulness,” that is, the body, feelings, the mind, and objects of mind.
 These are all supports we can use to develop attention.
 We have the opportunity to cultivate